 Skip to Content

-Today I’m sharing how we made the address sign over our front doors with step by step instructions.
-This includes how to make the letters, how to attach the boards and how to achieve a reclaimed wood appearance for house address sign.
+The tutorial includes how to make the letters, how to attach the boards, and how to achieve a reclaimed wood appearance for house address signs.

-We were fortunate to have some reclaimed shiplap boards to use for our sign, however I’m sharing how to achieve this look with new wood.
+We were fortunate to have some reclaimed shiplap boards to use for our sign.
+However, we are recreating this same technique for a custom house address sign using a reclaimed wood technique with new wood.

-DIY - How to Make a House Address Sign for your front porch
+DIY - How to Make a House Address Sign for your front porch.
+Farmhouse Style Porch Sign.

 You see the front porch rug and other Porch Decor at Shop My Front Porch.

-First, determine the length of your sign.
-We wanted our sign to cover the top of our french doors and therefore we cut our shiplap boards 73 inches long.
+We wanted our sign to cover the top of our French doors, and therefore, we cut our shiplap boards 73 inches long.

-Place a minimum of 3 attachments to the back of your sign.
-If your original boards don’t have excess length, you can use any scrap wood your might have available.
+If your DIY Address Sign is similar in size to this one, I recommend placing a minimum of 3 attachments to the back of your sign.
 The wood attachments will not be visible once your sign is hung.

 Add wooden strips to back of boards to attach together